E-learning Day Information

-A: For students in grades Kindergarten through 4th grade, we will be utilizing Google Classroom to post student assignments, facilitate discussions, and submit work.
-All Kindergarten through 4th-grade students are given a district-issued Google Classroom account to access materials and assignments.
+A: We will be utilizing Echo to post student assignments, facilitate discussions, and submit work.
+All students are given a district-issued Echo account to access materials and assignments.